General diffraction properties of aperiodic slit arrays: Experimental results

 \section{Experimental results}

 We have experimentally investigated the Fraunhofer diffraction pattern of aperiodic slit arrays.
 In our setup, a fibre-coupled laser beam with $\lambda=660$nm [Thorlabs S1FC660] is first expanded and sent to a spatial light modulator (SLM).
 The SLM [HoloEye Pluto NIR-015] is programmed to generate the field given in Eq. \eqref{near-field} that is then Fourier-transformed using a lens system with effective focal length $f=200$mm.
-The Fraunhofer diffraction pattern is then registered using a CMOS imaging sensor [Basler ace U acA5472-17um].
-A sketch of our experimental setup is shown in Fig. \ref{FigureSetup}-(a).
+The Fraunhofer diffraction pattern is then registered using a Complementary Metal-Oxide-Semiconductor (CMOS) imaging sensor [Basler ace U acA5472-17um].
+A sketch of our experimental setup is shown in Fig. \ref{FigureSetup}-(a) (see caption for details).